RAJANAGORI/Nightingale/.github/CONTRIBUTING.md

 ## Reporting Bugs or Vulnerabilities

 - For regular bugs, open an issue.
-- For security issues, email [security@project-domain.tld].
+- For security issues, email [raja.nagori@owasp.org].

 ## Code of Conduct